alexpasmantier/television/docs/getting-started/03-first-channel.md

 **What this does:**
 - `name`: Identifier used to invoke the channel (`tv tldr`)
 - `description`: Shown in the remote control and help
-- `requirements`: Lists required binaries - tv checks these exist at runtime and warns if missing
+- `requirements`: Lists required binaries. tv checks these when you pick the channel from the remote control (and shows a popup if any are missing) and when installing channels with `tv update-channels`.
+Running `tv tldr` directly does not check them.
 - `source.command`: The shell command that produces searchable entries

 **Test it:**